FAMILY RECIPE: DEEP FRIED STUFFED SQUID by María & Katrina.

 In English-speaking countries, squid as food is often marketed using the Italian word calamari.
 Squid are found abundantly in certain areas, and provide large catches for fisheries.
 The body can be stuffed whole, cut into flat pieces, or sliced into rings.
 The arms, tentacles, and ink are also edible; in fact, the only parts not eaten are the beak and gladius (pen).

-- Galician style octopus (savoury recipes – tapas)
+- Galician style octopus / vegan friendly (savoury – tapas)